 The base class that you select determines the test object class' generic type and default operation (unless you define them specifically) and provides the following:

 An initial set of test object operations, inherited from the base class.
 Some of these are displayed in the Operations tab, in which you can override them or add your own test object operations.

 A list of identification properties that you can choose to include in your test object class.
 Some of these are displayed in the Properties tab, in which you can also add or modify identification property definitions.

 If the control you are supporting contains the type of HTML element supported by the base class, your test object class also inherits the implementation that supports the inherited operations and properties.
-For details, see the section on extending an existing test object class in the Micro Focus UFT Web Add-in Extensibility Developer Guide.
+For details, see the section on extending an existing test object class in the UFT One Web Add-in Extensibility Developer Guide.

 Select a base class that provides operations and properties that are relevant to the behavior of the control you are supporting.